chinatip/retro-board/README.md

 - Export board as image

 ### TODO :flags:
-- Setup
-    - Add react
-    - Add draggable
-    - Empty page and able to create cards inside a fixed column
 - V1
-    - Can create more columns and cards freely
+    - Can create more columns and cards freely [DONE]
-    - Styling
-    - Like / Dislike
+    - Movable cards and columns
 - V2
-    - Movable cards and columns
+    - Structure to support fetch, update, and other basic functionalities
 - V3
+    - Like / Dislike
     - Can merge / blur / hide votes the cards
     - Can mark a card as action items
+- V4
+    - Styling
 - V4
     - Connect to a DB